-- 6) Enacting legislation that clearly defines and prohibits volume-based price discrimination in livestock markets; and - 7) Enacting legislation to give USDA's Grain Inspection, Packers, and Stockyards Administration (GIPSA) full enforcement over poultry.
-We also recommend for the protection of poultry growers: - a.
-Extension of the protection of Packers and Stockyards Act to producers who grow and care for breeder hens, pullets and commercial eggs, not just broilers; - b.
-Modifications to regulations under the Packers and Stockyards Act that govern integrator fair-trade practices and strengthen the enforcement mechanisms therein, including, but not limited to, regulations to: - 1) Prohibit companies from retaliating against producers for speaking ou - 2) Prohibit companies from requiring producers to make unnecessary upgrades to their facilities unless the company pays for the costs of those upgrades; - 3) Reform the system used to pay producers, i.e. the ranking system, to a - 4) Prohibit companies from cancelling a producer's contract or reducing - 5) Require that production contracts be long enough in term to allow producers to recoup their investments; - c.
-Enactment of state legislation which better defines contract production for growing arrangements; and - d.
-Requiring integrators to provide an accurate cash-flow analysis to new poultry contract operations.
+We support enacting legislation to give USDA's Grain Inspection, Packers, and Stockyards Administration (GIPSA) full enforcement over poultry.
+We also recommend for the protection of poultry growers:1) Extension of the protection of Packers and Stockyards Act to producers who grow and care for breeder hens, pullets and commercial eggs, not just broilers;2) Modifications to regulations under the Packers and Stockyards Act that govern integrator fair-trade practices and strengthen the enforcement mechanisms therein, including, but not limited to, regulations to:

+- a.
+Prohibit companies from retaliating against producers for speaking out about problems in the industry or about their contracts, or for attempting to organize other producers to negotiate as a group for better contract terms, - b.
+Prohibit companies from requiring producers to make unnecessary upgrades to their facilities unless the company pays for the costs of those upgrades, - c.
+Reform the system used to pay producers, i.e. the ranking system, to assure that producers are not penalized for inputs controlled by the company, and that there is full transparency in the factors used to calculate the producers' payment, - d.
+Prohibit companies from cancelling a producer's contract or reducing the number of livestock units placed on their farm based solely on the failure of the producer to make equipment changes, so long as existing equipment is in good working order, and - e.
+Require that production contracts be long enough in term to allow producers to recoup their investments; - 3) Enactment of state legislation which better defines contract production for growing arrangements; and - 4) Requiring integrators to provide an accurate cash-flow analysis to new poultry contract operations.

-C. Production Contracting
+D. Production Contracting